 A decision was made at the completion of the deck to name the Pentagrammal Structures after the Hebrew names of the steps of creation.
-These are the intelligences of Berashith.
-Since I discovered them this is my prerogative, although we see how long that lasted with Georgium Sidus. m1thr0s and I are both at least half Hebrew and cannot escape our genes.All in all this decision should also serve to please that percentage of our audience who feels a close kinship with the Torah.
+These are the intelligences of Berashith. m1thr0s and I are both at least half Hebrew and cannot escape our genes.All in all this decision should also serve to please that percentage of our audience who feels a close kinship with the Torah.
 It is the only reference to post Babylonian monotheism (As opposed to Hebrew magick predating the fall of Jerusalem) you will find in this deck.
-A global deck would in fact be remiss to include at least some of the so-called “Abrahamic” religions of the world, considering “Judaism” is the font of monotheism which is the essence of the Tetractys as well.
-(The monad.)
+A global deck would in fact be remiss not to include at least some of the so-called Abrahamic religions of the world, considering “Judaism” is the font of monotheism which is the essence of the Tetractys as well.
+(The Monad.)

 Right is Yang, Left is Yin: The Twin Trees

-Following the convention of the Watch Towers, the system of hexagrams being used in this deck allows for 64 binary hexagrams repeated once: The first stemming from the Heaven Descending chronological arrangement with its double appearing via the Earth Ascending arrangement.
+Following the convention of the Watch Towers, the system of hexagrams being used in this deck allows for 64 binary hexagrams repeated once: The first, stemming from the Heaven Descending chronological arrangement with its double appearing via the Earth Ascending arrangement.
 This allows us to get a grand total of 128 hexagrams in all, or 32 x 4.
-No hexagram appears more or less than twice, but since they are adhering to different chronological alignments they will not always pair together in the same place.
-In cases like this we may refer to Reciprocal Inverses and sometimes Reciprocal Echoes.
-These terms allude to those hexagrams which appear in different places, sometimes in the same tree and sometimes in the opposite tree.
+No hexagram appears more or less than twice, but, since they are adhering to different chronological alignments, they will not always pair together in the same place.
+In cases like this we may refer to Reciprocal Inverses, and sometimes, Reciprocal Echoes.
+These terms allude to those hexagrams which appear in different places, sometimes in the same tree, and sometimes in the opposite tree.

 Here we’re going to splay out the guts of the Mutational Alchemy Tarot Engine.
-You may want to skip this part unless you are interested in how the system works or want proof that it is actually a logically tight and perfect system.
+You may want to skip this part, unless you are interested in how the system works, or want proof that it is actually a logically tight and perfect system.

 The charts on the following few pages define the number and kinds of pairs throughout the Twin Trees systems.

-There is a word that needs reiteration regarding the notion of chronology, as the Mutational Alchemy system relies upon accurate chronological ordering of hexagrams.
-It was Gottfried Wilhelm von Leibniz that first observed the binary ordering of the oldest known arrangement (called the Early Heaven arrangement) The hexagrams can be ordered numerous ways but I have opted for chronological ordering as it best coordinates with the qabbalistic Tree of Life.
-Two chronological orderings are especially important: The Heaven Descending and the Earth Ascending orders.
-In the Heaven Descending arrangement the first hexagram is made up of 6 Yang lines (numerating 000000) and progresses towards 6 Yin lines at the end (numerating 111111).
-In the Earth Ascending arrangement the opposite occurs where Yins are counted as 0’s and Yangs as 1’s.
-The pairing of these two great chronological arrangements is what gives us the balanced pairs throughout the entire system.
+There is a word, that needs reiteration, regarding the notion of chronology, as the Mutational Alchemy system relies upon accurate chronological ordering of hexagrams.
+It was Gottfried Wilhelm von Leibniz, that first observed the binary ordering of the oldest known arrangement, called the Early Heaven arrangement.
+The hexagrams can be ordered numerous ways, but I have opted for chronological ordering, as it best coordinates with the qabbalistic Tree of Life.
+Two chronological orderings are especially important: The Heaven Descending, and the Earth Ascending, orders.
+In the Heaven Descending arrangement the first hexagram is made up of 6 Yang lines (numerating 000000), and progresses towards 6 Yin lines at the end (numerating 111111).
+In the Earth Ascending arrangement, the opposite occurs, where Yins are counted as 0’s and Yangs as 1’s.
+The pairing of these two great chronological arrangements is what gives us the balanced pairs, throughout the entire system.
 Of these, it is the Heaven Descending arrangement that most closely resembles the chronology of the Tree of Life.
-Similarly, it is referred to as the dominant where the Earth Ascending is the subdominant arrangement.
-While it has become habit to always assign odds to Yangs and evens to Yins, with chronologies no such rule actually exists.
-With respect to the binaries, whatever comes out first counts as 0 (or 0’s) and whatever comes out last counts as 1 (or 1’s).
+Similarly, it is referred to as the dominant, where the Earth Ascending is the subdominant arrangement.
+While it has become habit to always assign odds to Yangs, and evens to Yins, with chronologies, no such rule actually exists.
+With respect to the binaries, whatever comes out first counts as 0, (or 0’s) and whatever comes out last, counts as 1 (or 1’s).
 All other combinations fall logically somewhere between the two polar ends.
-The numbers assigned to Mutational Alchemy hexagrams are from the King Wen system as these are universally the most recognized by a clear majority of readers.
+The numbers assigned to Mutational Alchemy hexagrams are from the King Wen system as these are universally, the most recognized by a clear majority of readers.

-The first chart above (Figure 1) is the Primordials.
+The first chart, above, (Figure 1) is the Primordials.
 The Primordials are the set that are found on this Tarot deck.
-So in the Twin Trees system and in the single tree system, what the hexagrams provide us with is a balance of opposites along all 32 Paths of Wisdom within the Tree of Life.
-These are called the P’an Ku (Yangs)and Nu Kua (Yins) arrangements respectively, aka the Heaven Descending and Earth Ascending arrangements chronologically.
-Not only do they tell us which hexagrams correspond to any given paths but they also tell us how to construct these paths tantrically for those who have reached a more advanced level of Tree of Life mastery.
+So, in the Twin Trees system, and in the single tree system, what the hexagrams provide us with, is a balance of opposites along all 32 Paths of Wisdom, within the Tree of Life.
+These are called the P’an Ku, (Yangs), and Nu Kua, (Yins), arrangements, respectively, aka the Heaven Descending and Earth Ascending arrangements, chronologically.
+Not only do they tell us which hexagrams correspond to any given paths, but they also tell us how to construct these paths, tantrically, for those who have reached a more advanced level of Tree of Life mastery.
 References to “hexagrammal fields” allude to this more advanced level, where the adage “0=2” serves to remind us of the “alchemical levity” principle at work in the tantric construction process.

 These are the two prevailing chronologies.